citusdata/citus_docs/ref_arch/multi_tenant.rst

     user_data jsonb NOT NULL
   );

-This schema supports querying the performance of ads and campaigns.
-It is designed for a single-machine database, and will require modification in a distributed environment.
-To see why, we must become familiar with how Citus distributes data and executes queries.
+There are further modifications to the schema we will see that give it a performance boost in a distributed environment like Citus.
+To see how, we must become familiar with how Citus distributes data and executes queries.

 Applications connect to a certain PostgreSQL server in the Citus cluster called the *coordinator node.* The connection is established using an ordinary PostgreSQL `connection URI <https://www.postgresql.org/docs/current/static/libpq-connect.html#AEN45527>`_.
 However the actual data and processing is stored on and will happen in other machines called *worker nodes.*